PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: setReferrerUrl(url)

-    The function that will override the detected HttpReferer.
+    The function that will override the detected HTTP referrer.

-    :param string url: **Required** Value that will override HttpReferer.
+    :param string url: **Required** Value that will override HTTP referrer.

 .. function:: setApiUrl(url)